Anand-kumar96/Natours-app/README.md

 Live demo (Feel free to visit) 👉🏻 : https://natours-9d20.onrender.com

 ### Description

-This is web based live App of Tour Booking.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;This is web based live App of Tour Booking.
 This project combines both front-end and back-end technologies to create a seamless user experience and efficient management of tour-related data.
 Below is a detailed description of the key components and features of a tour booking full-stack project.
 #### Key Features 📝
 * Authentication and Authorization
   - Implemented secure user authentication and authorization mechanisms to protect user data and ensure the privacy and security of user accounts.